ashleve/lightning-hydra-template/README.md

 # path should be absolute!
 python train.py trainer.resume_from_checkpoint="/absolute/path/to/ckpt/name.ckpt"
 ```
-Currently loading ckpt in Lightning doesn't resume logger experiment, but this will change in future release of Lightning.
+> *Currently loading ckpt in Lightning doesn't resume logger experiment, but this will be supported in future Lightning release.*

 </details>